 Tools and Guidance to Start Now

-Set aside some time today to think about what you want your life to be like after you retire, then we will help make sure you are on the right path.
-In addition to educational resources and calculators, Ubiquity Retirement + Savings can introduce you to saving plans such as 401k plans and HSAs that make it easy for small businesses and workers to save for a more financially secure and healthy future.
+In addition to educational resources and calculators, Ubiquity Retirement + Savings can introduce you to saving plans such as 401(k) plans and HSAs that make it easy for small businesses and workers to save for a more financially secure and healthy future.

 Some people plan to keep working well into their retirement years to make up for their lack of retirement planning and saving.
 However, working longer may not be an option.
 Many current retirees say they had to retire earlier than they planned because of health problems or unforeseen changes within the company they were working for.
 Taking steps today to prepare for what you want to happen in the future will leave you better prepared to handle surprises along the way.